sakethreddy997/freshers-assignment-vjit/README.md

 extent of assigning the coupon code with the points.

 # Note
--------- Master branch is the original branch of the code , and remaining branches are for backup Thankyou .
+-------- Master branch is the original branch of the code , and remaining branches are for backup.
+-------- Screenshot folder has all the workflow screenshots Thankyou .